Since 2018, we’ve been living in a van full time.

 Do you plan to travel long distances relatively quickly or take a slower pace?
 Will you need to ship your vehicle anywhere?

-What countries will you travel in?
+What countries will you travel to?
 The cost of living from one country to the next can be quite different.

 So how much does van life cost?

-Over the past 2 years our daily spend has averaged a little under GBP £45 per day.
-This includes every penny we’ve spent (except a little 3 week trip the Antarctica).
+Over the past 2 years, our daily spend has averaged a little under £45 per day.
+This includes every penny we’ve spent (except a little 3-week trip to Antarctica).

-There’s no doubt we save money living in a van compared to our pre-overlanding lifestyle.
+There’s no doubt we save money compared to our pre-van lifestyle.